CODELABCODELIB/codelab_cookiecutter/README.md

 |-- README.md main documentation on how to get started
 |-- requirements.txt  dependencies of your project
 ```
-An extra note on 'main_your_project.m' make sure not to call your functions in the command line because then its impossible to know exactly what you did if you need to debug in the future.
+An extra note on 'main_your_project.m' make sure not to call your functions in the command line because then it's impossible to know exactly what you did if you need to debug in the future.

 ### Startup via Linux